cw1797/wordpress-bootstrap/README.md

 This repo is used to bootstrap a secure wordpress installation for the otraw-webapp.

 - Infrastructure is provisioned on AWS using terraform creating a VPC, Subnet, Security Group and EC2 instance.
-- Docker is deployed with tls enabled using Ansible to the remote EC2 instance
+- Docker is deployed onn ec2 instance enabled with tls using Ansible.
 - LEMP stack with nginx, mysql and wordpress docker containers deployed using docker compose via Ansible

 ### Pre-requisites